 The Re-Granting Program is offered with the following goals:

 ~ Enhance existing programs and initiatives that add to the capacity of artists, art and cultural organizations;

 ~ Enhance and develop artistic skills of organization leaders and/or artists;

-~ Creatively address a community issue;
+~ Creatively address a community issue or have social impact;

 ~ Encourage cooperation/collaboration between organizations/artists.

 Time-Line of Application Process

 August 7, 2017: Call for applications put forth

 September 7, 2017: 9-5 Office hours available for grant assistance with Executive Director, Kim Keith